 That’s right.
 If you’re having a baby and you’ve previously had children taken from your custody due to abuse or neglect, CPS can send the authorities to take custody of your baby at the hospital.
 In other words, you may lose custody of your baby on the same day that you give birth.

 That said, this doesn’t always happen.
-CPS will need to know that you are pregnant and be aware of your due date.
+CPS would need to know that you are pregnant and be aware of your due date.
 They could easily be tipped off by a medical professional or even someone you know who is aware of your prior experiences with CPS.
 In any case, once your baby is born and registered with the state, their identity will likely set off red flags.
 So, even if you are able to take your baby home from the hospital, you may find CPS at your doorstep within days, weeks, or months of your child’s birth.

 Your ability to have another child after CPS takes a child from your custody may also depend on the laws in your state and the details of your case.
 If you had a child taken from your custody more than a decade ago and have had no legal issues since then, you may not encounter any problems with CPS.
-Nonetheless, having a baby after CPS has taken your child away is a huge risk.
+Nonetheless, having a baby after CPS has taken your child away could be a huge risk.
 You never know if and when CPS could show up.

 The Bottom Line